Learning Arabic: Top 12 Interesting Reasons to Start

 The Arabic language occupies great importance to Muslims.
 It is the language of the sources of Islamic legislation; the Qur’an and Prophet Mohammed’s Traditions.
 It is also worth mentioning that it is not permissible to pray in Islam without mastering it, as prayers are only executed in Arabic.
 Hence, in non-Arabic Islamic nations, such as Turkish, Persian, and Urdu, the Arabic language has gained importance.

-The Arabic language is characterized by eloquence and rhetoric richness, which is the reason why the Holy Qur’an was revealed with it.
-For example, the word sword in the Persian language is limited to one meaning, while in the Arabic language there are several meanings indicating it.
+The Arabic language is characterised by eloquence and rhetoric richness, which is the reason why the Holy Qur’an was revealed with it.
+For example, the word sword in the Persian language is limited to one meaning, while in the Arabic language, several meanings are indicated.
 The habit of speaking the Arabic language affects the mind, morals, and religion.
 The Arabic language is a source of pride for the nation, and it is a fundamental component of the Islamic nation

 The Importance of the Arabic Language for Non-native Speakers